 Piney and tactile, Gaia’s wild ferment Assyrtiko finds a feral rusticity without losing focus or point.
 Flavors of sweat, pear skin, salinity, wilted tarragon, iodine, and chamomile make for a feisty wine with a gripping, mineral character and expansive breadth.
 A nod to more traditional winemaking practices, relying on ambient yeasts to initiate fermentation.
 The grapes come from 70-80 year old ungrafted vines in a vineyard outside the town of Pyrgos.
-100% Assyrtiko. — a year ago
+100% Assyrtiko. — 2 years ago

 Outstanding, this wine has so much more than simply being sweet.
 Piney and resinous, it fluctuates between flavors of sugar dusted dried apricots, candied lemons, marzipan, and honeycomb with pine sap, pollen, chaparral, white balsamic, mint and blanched herbs adding a more savory complexity.
 Unctuous and long.
 80% Assyrtiko, 10% Aidani, 10% Athiri.